simonspa/corryvreckan/src/modules/Clustering4D/README.md

 Split clusters can be recovered using a larger search radius for neighbouring pixels.

 ### Parameters
-* `time_cut_rel`: Factor by which the `time_resolution` of the detector plane will be multiplied.
+* `time_cut_rel`: Number of standard deviations the `time_resolution` of the detector plane will be multiplied by.
 This value is then used as the maximum time difference allowed between pixels for association to a cluster.
 By default, a relative time cut is applied.
 Absolute and relative time cuts are mutually exclusive.
 Defaults to `3.0`.
 * `time_cut_abs`: Specifies an absolute value for the maximum time difference allowed between pixels for association to a cluster.
 Absolute and relative time cuts are mutually exclusive.
 No default value.
 * `neighbour_radius_col`: Search radius for neighbouring pixels in column direction, defaults to `1` (do not allow split clusters)
 * `neighbour_radius_row`:  Search radius for neighbouring pixels in row direction, defaults to `1` (do not allow split clusters)